 The potential for each species to occur within the BSA was determined by analyzing the habitat requirements for each species, comparing them to available habitat within the BSA, and analyzing the regional occurrences of the species.
 Based on these analyses, it was determined that one special status wildlife species - Swainson's hawk (Buteo swainsoni) - would have the potential to occur within the BSA.
+The Tuolumne River does provide habitat for anadromous fish species; however, the Project would not directly or indirectly impact the river, and no take of anadromous fish species would occur as a result of the Project.
+Additionally, no effect to Essential Fish Habitat (EFH) would occur as a result of the Project.
 No special status plant species were determined to have the potential to occur within the BSA.
 Table 3 contains a comprehensive list of all regional special status species as listed by USFWS, NMFS, CDFW, and CNPS, as well as rationale for the potential for occurrence.